crtheisen/lol-mastery-analysis/README.md

 # Champion Affinity ([live site](http://champion-affinity.getforge.io/))

 For [Riot's API Challenge (2016)](https://developer.riotgames.com/discussion/announcements/show/eoq3tZd1), we decided to explore how the mastery data provided by the Riot API can model the relationships between champions.
 For example, if a summoner enjoys playing Garen, how does that predict whether they would enjoy playing Annie?
 This sort of data could be useful to find new champions to expand your champion pool with, or for designers, identify champions that don't have an obvious progression to another champion.
 We've generated a few metrics to explore this idea, using an initial population of Masters/Challenger players.
-You can read more about how each metric is calculated below (or on the site's [about](http://champion-affinity.getforge.io/about) page)
+You can read more about how each metric is calculated below (or on the site's [about](http://champion-affinity.getforge.io/about) page).

 In this README, we'll go through:

-- How to run the application on your own (in various forms)
+- How to run the application on your own (in various forms).
-- The overall structure of the GitHub repository
+- The overall structure of the GitHub repository.
-- How the backend scripts work and the dependencies required to run them
+- How the backend scripts work and the dependencies required to run them.
-- How the visualizations work
+- How the visualizations work.
-- How the site was built and the dependencies required to deploy it
+- How the site was built and the dependencies required to deploy it.

-Champion Affinity was designed and created by [Chris](http://theisencr.github.io/) ([Ellipson (NA)](http://na.op.gg/summoner/userName=Ellipson)) and Rob ([T3lrec (NA)](http://na.op.gg/summoner/userName=t3lrec))
+Champion Affinity was designed and created by [Chris](http://theisencr.github.io/) ([Ellipson (NA)](http://na.op.gg/summoner/userName=Ellipson)) and Rob ([T3lrec (NA)](http://na.op.gg/summoner/userName=t3lrec)).

 Chris designed the metrics, did the development work, and wrote most of the words you're reading here and on the site itself.

 Rob acted as a sounding board for ideas (including many late nights in Discord/Hangouts), helped design the color scheme, wrote text content, and provided proofreading and feedback on the final application.

-##I Just Want To Run This Thing!
+##I Just Want To Run This Thing.

-Fair enough!
 Here's the step by step instructions for several use cases of the app.
 If you're confused about what some of these steps mean, refer farther down in the document.
-Otherwise, feel free to reach out to ask questions!
+Otherwise, feel free to reach out to ask questions.

-For dependency installation, I highly recommend making use of [<code>pip</code>](http://python-packaging-user-guide.readthedocs.io/en/latest/installing/).
+There's a minimal amount of dependencies to run this application.
+If you just want to see the final product, navigate to our site (listed at the top of this page and throughout our document).
+If you want to run the backend scripts yourself, Python 3.X is required.
+Git is highly recommended to pull the repository off GitHub.
+Finally, we highly recommending using [pip](http://python-packaging-user-guide.readthedocs.io/en/latest/installing/) for Python dependency installation.

-####I just want to see the final product!
+####I just want to see the final product.

-Easy!
 We have a live version of the app up at [http://champion-affinity.getforge.io/](http://champion-affinity.getforge.io/).
-Go nuts!

-####I want to deploy my own version (locally) with your dataset!
+####I want to deploy my own version (locally) with your dataset.

-Dependency: Python 3.X, git
+Dependencies: Python 3.X, git

 - Grab the codebase using <code>git clone https://github.com/theisencr/lol-mastery-analysis.git</code>
 - Navigate to the <code>web</code> directory on a command line.
 - Run the following command: <code>python -m http.server 8000</code>
 - Navigate to <code>localhost:8000</code> on your web browser of choice.

-####I want to deploy my own version (remotely) with your dataset!
+####I want to deploy my own version (remotely) with your dataset.

 We recommend deploying the site to [Forge](http://getforge.com), but any static site host will do.
 These instructions will be for Forge.